0xPolygonID/docs/docs/verifier/query-builder.md

 The [Query Builder](https://schema-builder.polygonid.me/query-builder) contains the following fields:

 - Proof type: credential issuance methods.
-SIG for Credentials with Baby JubJub(BJJ) Key Signatures and MTP for credentials with Merkle Tree Proof.
+SIG for credentials with Baby JubJub(BJJ) Key Signatures and MTP for credentials with Merkle Tree Proof.
 - URL to JSON-LD Context: this should be the address where the JSON-LD Context is stored, containing schema data.
 - Schema Type: this is the field used to select the schema which the query is about, for credentials that have more than one schema type.
 - Issuer DID: refers to the identification of the issuer that generated the credential.
 Use `*` to consider any issuers. **We currently support only one value**, which means that you can either choose one particular Issuer DID or use `*` to accept any.